Beauty x 3:

 It’s not simply a parody universe, however — although it does have certain parody elements very much in evidence.
 But the magic of the 500 Kingdoms is not merely a form of energy to be tapped or adapted and shaped to the magician’s will.
 It is an organic entity which grows and must be harvested.

-In one's own self defense and for the good of society, in fact.
+In fact, one does so in one's own self defense and for the good of society.
 Otherwise things are going to go to Hell in the proverbial hand-basket and no one is going to be able to prevent it.

 It's organic.
 It affects things that are organic.
 Physically, emotionally, mentally.
 It uses them.